livewire-group/livewire-website/site/content/careers/gaming-ad-operations-director-anz-1.md

 We’re not here to waste your time writing a novel, we want to see how your brain works!

-Please send a Cover Letter (1 page max), Resume (1 page max) and Case Study (1 page max) highlighting a sale you are most proud of, the steps you took to execute it, what you loved, what you learned and what you would do different to [careers@livewire.group](mailto:careers@livewire.group),
+Please send a Cover Letter (1 page max), and Resume (1 page max) to [careers@livewire.group](mailto:careers@livewire.group) by

-Your subject should be – YOUR NEW DIGITAL AD OPERATIONS DIRECTOR, ANZ
+Your subject should be – YOUR NEW DIGITAL AD OPERATIONS DIRECTOR, announcing your arrival to our team before Friday the 18th of February 2022 (5pm AEST)

 We are an equal opportunity employer focused on building a dynamic and inclusive work culture that is diverse, accepting applicants of all ages, races, religions, disabilities, gender identifications or sexual orientations.
 If you require additional preparations to support a positive interview experience, please let us know.